ayushchaudhari/Hacker-Rank/README.md

-# Hacker-Rank Coded Solutions Repositery
+# Hacker-Rank Coded Solutions Repository
  Contains Coded Solutions of the problems solved on Hacker Rank Platform.
  Contains-
  1. Full Logic Explaination which I have used to solve the problem.